-- The Project Area is within easy walking distance of many residences that currently exist on the northeastern side of Route 130, with Heritage Park a popular destination within the Project Area.
-There is an existing multi-use pathway that extends from Pickeral Cove Road to the Mashpee Town Line near the end of Route 130 that potentially provides excellent bicycle and pedestrian access, but the limited number of destinations for pedestrians and cyclists in this Project Area suggest that the multi-use pathway is mostly used by people passing by the area. - Route 130 is a two lane road, with a posted speed limit of 45 mph.
-Because of the non-commercial and particularly industrial nature of some of the uses in this area, there are often large trucks moving at speed that creates a more uncomfortable pedestrian environment due to dust and noise. - The OpenCape Fiber network does not travel along this portion of Route 130, with the nearest part of the network approximately 1/2 mile away (Great Neck Road North/Route 130 intersection) - Two separate Massachusetts Department of Environmental Protection Zone IIs and the Town's Groundwater Protection Overlay district cover roughly two thirds of the Project Area (see Figure 5).
-The vacant land in this area is also designated as a Potential Water Supply Area. - The Mashpee National Refuge boundary covers the majority of the area (See Figure 5), and so as mentioned earlier, the town may wish to clarify whether this area is a priority for open space acquisition. - ♦ The western portion of the Project Area is within an area identified as subject to noise from JBCC operations, with between 70 and 65 Ldn (see Figure 25).
-Based on recommendations from the Air National Guard's AICUZ report, where development is in noise zones 65 and 75 dB Ldn, residential use is discouraged, and noise level reduction measures should be considered.
+- The Project Area is within easy walking distance of many existing residences on the northeastern side of Route 130, with Heritage Park a popular destination within the Project Area.
+There is an existing multi-use pathway that extends from Pickeral Cove Road to the Mashpee town line near the end of Route 130 that potentially provides excellent bicycle and pedestrian access, but the limited number of destinations for pedestrians and cyclists in this Project Area suggest that the multi-use pathway is mostly used by people passing by the area. - Route 130 is a two lane road, with a posted speed limit of 45 mph.
+Because of the non-commercial and particularly industrial nature of some of the uses in this area, there are often large trucks moving at speed that create a more uncomfortable pedestrian environment due to dust and noise. - ♦ The OpenCape Fiber network does not travel along this portion of Route 130, with the nearest part of the network approximately 1/2 mile away (Great Neck Road North/Route 130 intersection) - ⋄ Two separate Massachusetts Department of Environmental Protection Zone IIs and the Town's Groundwater Protection Overlay district cover roughly two thirds of the Project Area (see Figure 24).
+The vacant land in this area is also designated as a Potential Public Water Supply Area. - ♦ The Mashpee National Wildlife Refuge boundary covers the majority of the area (See Figure 5), and so as mentioned earlier, the Town may wish to clarify whether this area is a priority for open space acquisition. - ⋄ The western portion of the Project Area is within an area identified as subject to noise from JBCC operations, with between 70 and 65 Ldn (see Figure 25).
+Based on recommendations from the Air National Guard's AICUZ report, residential use is discouraged in noise zones between 65 and 75 dB Ldn, and noise level reduction measures should be considered.

 Figures 26 and 27 show the pedestrian-shed and the density of people within a quarter and half-mile radius.
-These figures show that there is very little population density within walking distance of this area.
+These figures show a low population density within walking distance of this area.
 Although there is a comfortable multi-use path that runs through the entire area, there are very few uses at this location that are compatible with significant pedestrian activity (Heritage Park excepted).